Bessie Braddock, MP (1899-1970)

 'Presented to Councillor J. Braddock J.P., 10th November 1954’.

 Also on display nearby is a sculpture, 'Mary Bamber - A Revolutionary Woman'.
-Mary was Bessie’s mother who was a trade unionist, social worker, JP, women’s activist and leading Liverpool communist.
+Mary was Bessie’s mother and a trade unionist, social worker, JP, women’s activist and leading Liverpool communist.

 Mary Bamber sculpture in the Museum of Liverpool